rgrannell1/mchof/inst/doc/mchof-intro.md

 ```

-## 3 Functional Programs
+## 3 Example Programs

+Below are a few simple programs showing typical uses of mchof.
+These algorithms are chosen because they are illustrative, not because they are particulaly good algorithms.

 ### 3.1 Enumerating the Prime Numbers

 Many programs involve finding correct solutions from a set of candidate solutions; for example enumerating prime numbers, finding the solution to a linear equation, or finding cycle-free paths in a graph.
-These tasks can be easily expressed in terms of `mcFilter`, `mcReject`, or `mcPartition`.
+These tasks can be easily expressed in terms of `mcSelect`, `mcReject`, or `mcPartition`.

 A simple algorithm for finding all the primes in the set 1, 2,..., n is to use the sieve of Eratosthenes, which excludes values that are are divisible by any number smaller than that value (excluding one).

 First, we need to create a function that return TRUE is a number n is prime, otherwise returning FALSE.

 ```r
 is_prime <- function(n) {